girder/django-large-image/README.md

 ## Usage

-Simply install the app and mixin the `LargeImageViewSetMixin` class to your existing `django-rest-framework` viewsets and specify the `FILE_FIELD_NAME` as the string name of the `FileField` in which your image data are saved.
+Simply install the app and mixin one of the mixing classes to your existing `django-rest-framework` viewset.

 ```py
 # settings.py